Author – Rishi Rawat

 There are various certifying agencies that help building developers to implement these principles and get green certification.
 Some of them are:

-- LEED-India – LEED is an acronym for ‘Leadership in Energy & Environmental Design’, which is an international recognized certification system for the green buildings.
-The LEED-India Green Building Rating System is an international benchmark for the design, construction and operation of high performance green buildings (provided by IGBC).
+- LEED-India – LEED is an acronym for ‘Leadership in Energy & Environmental Design’, which is an internationally recognized certification system for green buildings.
+The LEED-India Green Building Rating System is an international benchmark for the design, construction and operation of high-performance green buildings (provided by IGBC).

 - BEE-ECBC – The Energy Conservation Building Code (ECBC) was established by the Indian Bureau of Energy Efficiency (BEE) to set energy efficiency standards for design and construction of buildings.

 - TERI GRIHA – The Green Rating for Integrated Habitat Assessment is a national rating system for green buildings that is adopted while designing and evaluating new buildings.